yamp-project/docs/README.md

 # YAMP Docs
 ## 🚀 Project Structure

-Inside of your Astro + Starlight project, you'll see the following folders and files:
+You'll see the following folders and files:

 ```
 .